Samourai-Wallet/samourai-dojo/doc/DOCKER_advanced_setups.md

   ```
   # If needed, install Tor browser on the computer that will run the Whirlpool GUI application

-  # Install the Whirlpool GUI application on the computer and launch it.
+  # Launch the Tor browser

-  # Select 'Connect to remote CLI'.
+  # Install the Whirlpool GUI application on the computer and launch it

-  # Insert the onion address of the Whirlpool API, **prefixed by HTTP**, in the first block
+  # Select 'Advanced: remote CLI'
-  # Set the port to 80
+  # Set 'CLI address' with 'http://your_onion_address' where your_onion_address is the address of the Whirlpool API
-  # Let the API pairing key BLANK.
+  # Check that the 'Tor proxy' field has the correct socks5 port used by your Tor browser (default should be ok).
   # Click 'Connect'.

   # Paste the pairing payload from your mobile device when prompted: